 A Bear whose actions at Normandy in WWII merited the Bronze Star

-Operation Overlord, the World War II Allied operation to invade German-occupied Western Europe, began 70 years ago today on D-Day.
+Operation Overlord, the World War II Allied operation to invade German-occupied Western Europe, began on June 6, 1944 — the day we remember today as D-Day.
 At least one former Baylor student was there, earning distinction for his heroism.

-On this date in 1944, American, British, Canadian and other Allied forces under the command of General Dwight D. Eisenhower mounted an airborne and amphibious invasion of the heavily German-fortified coast of Normandy, France.
+On that fateful day, American, British, Canadian and other Allied forces under the command of General Dwight D. Eisenhower mounted an airborne and amphibious invasion of the heavily German-fortified coast of Normandy, France.
 Over the course of the three-month operation, more than 226,000 Allied soldiers died, were wounded or went missing in action.
 But the courageous action of so many led to Allied victory in Europe and freedom from Hitler’s tyranny.

 Charles Wilson Finley, BA ’40, attended Alvord High School and Decatur Baptist College in North Texas before coming to Baylor, where he was a member of the Noze Brotherhood and the Esquire Club.
 After graduation, he went to work for the Southland Life Insurance Company before joining the U.S. Army on May 6, 1941.
 There, he was part of General George Patton’s 2nd Armored Division.